 Bond first met pretty Jill Masterson (Shirley Eaton), the blonde assistant/escort of the film's main villain Auric Goldfinger (Gert Frobe), when he entered the cheater's hotel room.
-He found Jill reclining on the balcony using binoculars to report on the cards of Auric's opponent through an earpiece.
+He found Jill reclining on the balcony using binoculars (and an earpiece) to report on the cards of Auric's opponent.
 He cautioned her: "You're much too nice to be mixed up in anything like this."

-He later bedded down with her in his hotel suite with room-service catering, including Dom Perignon '53 champagne.
+He later bedded down with her in his hotel suite with room-service catering for an order of Dom Perignon '53 champagne.
 The couple were interrupted when he received a call from CIA agent Felix Leiter (Cec Linder) for dinner, and Bond declined: "Something big's come up," agreeing to a 9 am breakfast instead.
 As Bond laid on top of Jill and commented: "It's lost its chill," he was referring to a champagne bottle on ice near the bed.

 When he went to the refrigerator to get another freshly-cooled bottle of "passion juice," he was knocked out from behind by Auric's henchman Oddjob (Harold Sakata).